 During a visit to the building in 1990, Dwight and Bruce were pleased to find a former playmate from 1937, Jan Leuwenberger, who had offices in the Gem Building.
 Below is how Bruce looked back in 1937 when Louise took him to Capital Park.

-After a year at the Gem Apts., Dwight, Louise, and Bruce moved to the house that would be their home until 1943 on High Street in Topeka, show below.
+After a year at the Gem Apts., Dwight, Louise, and Bruce moved to the house that would be their home until 1943 on High Street in Topeka, shown below.

 Bruce has fond memories of this house.
 He could walk to his pre-school and elementary school from here.
 Dwight constructed a platform in the tree to the right, with rungs nailed to the trunk that Bruce could use to access the platform.
 On summer evenings Bruce would chase and collect lightning bugs and then release them.
 The cooing of the turtle doves would always remind Bruce of Topeka.
 In winter, Dwight would climb up on the railing of a side porch on the left and scrape freshly fallen snow off the roof to make snow ice cream.
 Dwight could conveniently bicycle to the Washburn campus.